European lawmakers reject national bans on GM food, feed imports

-BRUSSELS, Oct 28 (Reuters) - The European Parliament on Wednesday rejected a draft law that would have allowed member states to ban the use of EU-approved genetically modified food and feed on their territory, a step welcomed by the GM industry.

-GM crops are extremely divisive in Europe and a majority of the 28 European Union nations has requested opt-outs from authorisations to grow GM crops under a separate law agreed in March.

-Health Commissioner Vytenis Andriukaitis said in a statement Europe found itself in a “very paradoxical situation”, as EU citizens were sceptical about GMOs while livestock producers were dependent on GM feed imports for their animals.
+Health Commissioner Vytenis Andriukaitis said in a statement Europe found itself in a “very paradoxical situation”, as EU citizens were skeptical about GMO while livestock producers were dependent on GM feed imports for their animals.

-“I regret that today MEPs have rejected the proposal.
+“I regret that today Mews have rejected the proposal.
 I feel this is a lost opportunity to give a concrete answer to a legitimate concern of European citizens,” he said.

 Monsanto’s GM maize MON 810 is for now the only crop commercially cultivated in the EU.